 The GASB issued Statement No. 87, Leases, which establishes new guidance for lease accounting for lessees and lessors and eliminates the classification of leases into operating or capital leases.
 This statement establishes a single model for lease accounting based on the principle that leases are financings of the right-to-use an underlying asset.
 Lessees will recognize a lease liability and an intangible right to use lease asset.
 Lessors will recognize a lease receivable and a deferred inflow of resources.
-The new guidance is effective for fiscal 2022.
-The District is evaluating the effect of these new standards on its financial statements.
+The new guidance was effective for fiscal 2022 and had no impact on the District.

-15. Subsequent events
+14. Subsequent events

-Management has evaluated the effect subsequent events would have on the financial statements through the time these statements were available to be issued on March 21, 2022.
+Management has evaluated the effect subsequent events would have on the financial statements through the time these statements were available to be issued on March 23, 2023.